luiscoco/Lesson68-Csharp-Version-13.0-AI_Powered_Learning_Prompts/README.md

 ## Role for Your AI Assistant

-Your AI assistant acts as a Language Unblocker — helping you understand why things that were once “not allowed” are now safe, logical, and necessary.
+Your AI assistant acts as a Language Unblocker, helping you understand why things that were once “not allowed” are now safe, logical, and necessary.
 ________________________________________

-Conceptual Orientation Prompt
+### Conceptual Orientation Prompt

 Precision Over Convenience